 Why are there classes for presentation skills, yet none on reviewing skills?
 That always seemed odd to me as the collaborative decision in the room will ultimately decide the success of the campaign.
-Yet, there is no clear process on how to properly evaluate work, and often agencies can be a bit freeform when presenting it, making the path even harder.
+Yet, there is no clear process on how to properly evaluate work, and often marketing or advertising agencies can be a bit freeform when presenting it, making the path even harder.

 Know The Strategy

 As a client, the agency should know the strategy, your objectives, and ultimately deliver on them.
 But often, that may not be the case, especially in the eyes of those creating the work.
 So much time and effort go into strategy, yet that can often fall by the wayside, depending on the quality of the creative team, or the whim of an ECD, who overlooks strategy in favor of whichever idea gets his or her name in the trades.

 Art And Science

 Making sure the art and science of the idea live in harmony is an important part of the creation and evaluation.
 So here are a few questions clients should always ask the creative team before making a decision.

 1. What are the objectives, and how do the ideas deliver on them?

 In a good presentation deck, the objectives are listed, early on.
 But some lesser-packaged presentations may not include them.
 It’s important to get these answers from the creatives sharing the work, not other departments jumping in for the save (should the creatives fumble).
 If the creative team can’t articulate the strategy in presentation form, how can they properly execute against it?
 Hold creatives accountable and send them back for another round if they don’t represent strategy in the work.